TanyaElizabeth13/Milestone-Project-2/docs/README.md

 Jigsaw validator – The validator used to check all pages for CSS syntax errors.

+JSHint - The analysis tool used to check for JS errors during development.

 JSLint - The analysis tool used to check JS for errors.

 Technsini – The mockup generator site used to create mockup images in README.md.